sutterseba/bip39-checksum-calculator/README.md

 # BIP-39 checksum calculator

 BIP-39 mnemonic phrases contain a checksum, appended to the raw entropy as part of the last word.
 This helps to identify mistakes when creating and restoring backups.
-Using this tool, you can quickly calculate which words would create a valid mnemonic or simply verify a given mnemonic is valid in the first place.
+Using this tool, you can quickly calculate which words would create a valid mnemonic or simply verify a given mnemonic is valid.

 ## Be careful

 The implementation is very simple, may contain mistakes and was not designed with security in mind.
 It is meant for testing and learning purposes to offer a way to play around with mnemonic phrases.
-If you roll your own seed and want to complete your mnemonic phrase, there are hardware wallets allowing you to do just that in more secure way.
+If you roll your own seed and want to complete your mnemonic phrase, there are hardware wallets allowing you to do just that in a more secure way.

 If you insist on using this tool for your own keys, make sure to run it offline on a secure and isolated operating system!